FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 those devices based on reasons which are not explained to those devices.

-Peers MUST rate-limit their provisioning attempts.
-If provisioning fails, it is likely because provisioning is not available.
-Retrying provisioning repeatedly in quick succession is not likely to change the server behavior.
-Instead, it is likely to result in the peer being blocked.
-The peer SHOULD retry provisioning no more than once every few minutes, and SHOULD perform exponential back-off on its provisioning attempts.

 Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to limit network access for the peer being provisioned, as discussed above in [](#eap-servers).
 For